 Program Educational Objectives (PEO's)

-PEO2: Surpass in one’s career by critical thinking towards successful services and growth of the organization, or as an entrepreneur or in higher studies.
+PEO2: Excel in one’s career by critical thinking towards successful service and growth of the organization or as an entrepreneur or through higher studies.
 (Successful Career Goals).

 Program Outcomes (POs)

 PO1.
 Computational Knowledge: Apply knowledge of computing fundamentals, computing specialization, mathematics, and domain knowledge appropriate for the computing specialization to the abstraction and conceptualization of computing models from defined problems and requirements.

 PO2.
 Problem Analysis: Identify, formulate, research literature, and solve complex computing problems reaching substantiated conclusions using fundamental principles of mathematics, computing sciences, and relevant domain disciplines.

 PO3.
 Design /Development of Solutions: Design and evaluate solutions for complex computing problems, and design and evaluate systems, components, or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.

 PO4.
 Conduct Investigations of Complex Computing Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

 PO5.
 Modern Tool Usage: Create, select, adapt and apply appropriate techniques, resources, and modern computing tools to complex computing activities, with an understanding of the limitations.